toodlepip/ban-comment-spam/README.md

 Script for testing IPs in Apache Logs against StopForumSpam.com and banning them, if they're evil.

+* USE THIS SCRIPT AT YOUR OWN RISK - IF USED IN FULL IT'LL CHANGE THE FIREWALL ON YOUR SERVER.
+BACKUPS AND TESTING ARE YOUR FRIENDS *

 ## Introduction

 One of our sites suffers from huge amounts of comment spam.
 Virtually all of it